-Amazon Prime members can grab Dash Buttons on sale for $1 and still get a $5 credit for a limited time
+Amazon Prime members can grab Dash Buttons for $1 and still get a $5 credit for a limited time

 Our friends at Thrifter are back again, this time with a way to grab Dash Buttons for just $1!

-Amazon's Dash Buttons are an extremely easy way to reorder the supplies that you use the most in your house, and right now Amazon Prime members can grab them for $0.99 with the coupon code DASHBDAY.
+Amazon's Dash Buttons are an extremely easy way to reorder the supplies that you use the most in your house, and thanks to Amazon's upcoming Prime Day, members can grab select ones for $0.99.
 Normally the buttons cost $4.99 each, and then you receive a $4.99 credit after using it for the first time, but right now you can pick up a discounted one and still get the same credit.
 That means that you'll effectively make $4 on each button that you buy and use (limit of 3), so be sure to check them all out.

+Purchase each button separately and choose No-Rush Shipping at checkout to receive a free $1 digital credit with each one you buy.
 If you aren't already a member of Amazon's Prime service, you can sign up for a free 30-day trial to take advantage of this offer and others.
 Some of the discounted Dash Buttons include:

 - Household and Office